 Westchester is a medium-sized village located in the state of Illinois.
 With a population of 16,729 people and four constituent neighborhoods, Westchester is the 151st largest community in Illinois.

 Westchester real estate is some of the most expensive in Illinois, although Westchester house values don't compare to the most expensive real estate in the U.S.

-Westchester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Westchester is a decidedly white-collar village, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Westchester is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Westchester who work in office and administrative support (17.79%), sales jobs (12.70%), and management occupations (10.53%).
+There are especially a lot of people living in Westchester who work in office and administrative support (17.45%), management occupations (12.06%), and sales jobs (10.56%).

 Also of interest is that Westchester has more people living here who work in computers and math than 95% of the places in the US.

-Westchester is a very ethnically-diverse village.
+Westchester is an extremely ethnically-diverse village.
 The people who call Westchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westchester residents report their race to be White, followed by Black or African-American.
 Westchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.87% of the village’s residents.
-Important ancestries of people in Westchester include Italian, Polish, German, and English.
+People of Hispanic or Latino origin account for 17.39% of the village’s residents.
+Important ancestries of people in Westchester include Italian, German, Polish, and English.